t6/freebsd-runit/docs/runit-faster.md

 The core services will be sourced in lexicographic order.
-Users can insert their own core services in the right places by creating a file with an even number prefix.
+Users can insert their own core services in the right places by creating a file with an even number prefix.  `12-console.sh`, `30-geli.sh`, `44-bhyve-network.sh`, `44-jail-network.sh` are pre-existing user-editable files.
+Odd numbered services should be treated as immutable and will be overwritten when updating `runit-faster`.

 Stage 2 will look up the runlevel in the `runit.runlevel` kenv and link `/usr/local/etc/runit/runsvdir/$runlevel` to `/var/service`.
 It will then